expander-dcn/expander-dcn.github.io/README.md

 It may be counterintuitive that starting with a carefully-structured Clos and then randomly rewiring it actually _improves_ throughput.
 What's going on?

 To begin with, [throughput is not the same as bisection bandwidth](#jyothi16throughput) or other cut metrics alone.
 There are two limiting factors.
+First:

-First, **sparse cuts**: the maximum throughput between two sets of servers is limited by the minimum cut between them.
-Edge expansion captures this – or more precisely, per-server throughput across the worst cut.
-Expanders avoid bottlenecks with high edge expansion.
+* **Sparse cuts**: the maximum throughput between two sets of servers is limited by the minimum cut between them.

+Expanders avoid sparse-cut bottlenecks with high edge expansion.
 This means they are good at routing flows to wherever capacity happens to be available, which has been called "throughput flexibility" or "capacity fungibility".

-In fact, this flexibility can be so good that the network moves into a regime where it is limited not by any particular bottleneck, but instead by **total capacity**:
+In fact, this flexibility can be so good that the network moves into a regime where it is limited not by any particular bottleneck, but instead by a second limit:

-$$
-t \leq \frac{\sum_{e\in E} c(e)}{\ell}
-$$
-Here, $$t$$ is the throughput summed across all node-pairs, $$c(e)$$ is the capacity of edge $$e$$, and $$\ell$$ is the average path length of flows, capturing what's sometimes called the "bandwidth tax".
-In this regime, the network is saturated, pushing achievable throughput below the cut-limit.
-In saturation, one can think of capacity as a "fluid", able to be shifted to serve any of the traffic.
+* **Total capacity**: $$t \leq \frac{\sum_{e\in E} c(e)}{\ell}$$, where $$t$$ is the throughput summed across all node-pairs, $$c(e)$$ is the capacity of edge $$e$$, and $$\ell$$ is the average path length of flows.

+This limit can push achievable throughput below the cut-limit.
+In this regime, the network is saturated, and one can think of capacity as a "fluid", able to be shifted to serve any of the traffic.

-In this regime, assuming we are trying to design the best topology with limited total capacity, what we can control is path length.
-And expanders have near-optimal short paths, intuitively because connections are diverse.
-This is a lot like the "six degrees of separation" phenomenon: any two people on Earth are connected by a short chain of friends, because typically we have many diverse (even random!) acquaintances.
+Assuming we are trying to design the best topology with a limited total capacity budget, what we can control is path length – what's sometimes called the "bandwidth tax".
+Here, expanders win because they have near-optimal short paths, intuitively because connections are diverse.
+This is a lot like the six degrees of separation phenomenon: any two people on Earth are connected by a short chain of friends, because typically we have many diverse (even random!) acquaintances.
 In contrast, a Clos network has many links that provide redundancy but connect similar groups of switches, missing out on the opportunity to use those links to reduce path length.

 ### System Proposals